helenpeng04/helenpeng04.github.io/_posts/2024-04-26-gender-stereotype-memory.md

     wrap: 72
 ---

-This project investigates how gender stereotype threats affect memory performance, with a focus on a heading recall task.
-The experiment was created in **Gorilla**, data was cleaned in **Excel**, and statistical analysis was performed using **Jamovi**.
-We explore the cognitive biases introduced by stereotype threats and their impact on information retention.
+This project investigates how gender stereotype threats affect memory performance, focusing on a heading recall task.
+The experiment was conducted in **Gorilla**, with data cleaned in **Excel** and statistical analysis performed using **Jamovi**.
+The results suggest that stereotype threats can influence how individuals process and retain information, highlighting the potential impact of social biases on cognitive functions.

-**Collaborators**:
+**Course:** Research Methods in Cognitive Psychology
+**Instructor:** Abigail Noyce
-*Cami Streuly, Shirley Du, Cole Kaforey, Abigail Noyce*
+**Teammates:** Cami Streuly, Shirley Du, Cole Kaforey

 ![Heading-Recall ANOVA](https://github.com/helenpeng04/helenpeng04.github.io/raw/52f1a6df9d47377157ff6b2fc50217e8101555be/assets/img/heading-recall-ANOVA.png)